meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### PCA of hIgG-hFcgR affinities

-Principle component analysis was performed using `scikit-learn` (`sklearn.decomposition.PCA`) and the affinities of the four hIgGs (hIgG1, hIgG2a, hIgG2b, hIgG3), with or without knockout treatments, for each of four receptors (hFcgRIA, hFcgRIIB, hFcgRIII, hFcgRIV).
+Principle component analysis was performed using `scikit-learn` (`sklearn.decomposition.PCA`) and the affinities of the four hIgGs (hIgG1, hIgG2a, hIgG2b, hIgG3), with or without knockout treatments, for each of four receptors (hFcgRI, hFcgRIIB, hFcgRIII, hFcgRIV).
 The affinity for a knocked-out or blocked hFcgR was assumed to be zero.
 The affinities were not normalized before PCA transformation.

 ## Model